This explanation of how to collect rent payments (online and offline methods) helps landlords.

 Offline Rental Collections

 If online rent collections don’t appeal to you, the traditional methods work too.
 But, they require more time.
-Here’s the alternatives:
+Here are the alternatives:

 Collect rents yourself.
 Whether by cash or check they become time-consuming.